-- 1.4 This EqIA Addendum builds upon the Equality Impact Assessment (EqIA) published in January 2023 to accompany the VCHAP Pre-Submission version.
-This document is an addendum to the above.
-It reviews the Focused Consultation (Reg 18) Village Cluster Housing Allocation Plan (VCHAP) to assess any potential impacts on equalities resulting from the 13 possible alternative site-specific housing allocations identified in the 'Alternative Sites and Focused Changes' consultation. - 1.5 The South Norfolk VCHAP aims to deliver sustainable growth within the more rural parts of South Norfolk.
+- 1.5 This EqIA Addendum builds upon the Equality Impact Assessment (EqIA) published in January 2023 to accompany the VCHAP Pre-Submission version.
+This document is an addendum to the above and in addition to the EqIA published at the Regulation 18 focused consultation stage.
+It reviews the Focused Consultation (Reg 19) Village Cluster Housing Allocation Plan (VCHAP) to assess any potential impacts on equalities resulting from the 10 proposed changes to site-specific housing allocations arising from the 'Alternative Sites and Focused Changes' (Reg 18 FC) consultation. - 1.6 The South Norfolk VCHAP aims to deliver sustainable growth within the more rural parts of South Norfolk.
 The Plan is being developed alongside the Greater Norwich Local Plan (GNLP) and in accordance with the Government's national planning policies and guidance (the GNLP is accompanied by its own EqIA).
 The main aim of the Plan is to allocate a series of smaller sites, 12 to 50 homes, across the 48 Village Clusters in South Norfolk, to accommodate at least 1,200 new homes in total.
-The Plan also defines the Settlement Limits for the villages within these clusters, making provision for further, smaller sites of up to 11 dwellings.

-- 1.6 The Focused Consultation (Reg 18) version of the VCHAP sets out a series of 13 alternative sites which could replace the losses identified above, and potentially make a modest increase to the numbers.
-These have been selected taking into account the three Plan Objectives set out in the January 2023 Regulation 19 document. - 1.7 With the exception of one site, all of the sites have previously been assessed and published as part of the earlier consultation stages.
-The exception is SN6000 at Barford which was promoted to the Council in response to the Regulation-19 publication of the draft plan.
-To identify sites for inclusion in this consultation the Council reviewed all previously preferred and shortlisted sites.
-Details of how these sites were selected are included in the consultation document itself.
-The Council has also updated the site assessments for the sites included in this focused consultation, setting out the reason for their inclusion, and these updated assessments are published as part of the Supporting Document. - 1.8 The consultation document sets out a reasoned justification for each site, plus some background text for the cluster/settlement within which the sites sit, for context. - 1.9 The consultation runs from 11 December to 5 February 2024.
-Representations submitted in response to the Focused Consultation should be related to the alternative sites promoted.
+The Plan also defines the Settlement Limits for the villages within these clusters, making provision for further, smaller sites of up to 11 dwellings. - 1.7 The Focused Consultation (Reg 19) version of the VCHAP sets out 3 new site allocations, along with 7 modifications to existing allocations.
+These have been selected taking into account the three Plan Objectives set out in the January 2023 Regulation 19 document. - 1.8 All sites have previously been assessed and published as part of the earlier consultation stages.
+Details of how the site selections and modifications were made are included in the consultation document itself.
+The Council has also updated the site assessments for the sites included in this focused consultation, setting out the reason for their inclusion, and these updated assessments are published as part of the Supporting Documents. - 1.9 The consultation document sets out a reasoned justification for each site, plus the background text for the cluster/settlement within which the sites sit, as originally published at the Regulation 19 stage. - 1.10 The consultation runs from 9am Monday 5 August to 5pm on Monday 30 September 2024.
+Representations submitted in response to the Focused Consultation should be related to the soundness and legal compliance of the proposed site modifications.
 The remainder of the Pre-Submission (Reg 19) document is (a) not part of this consultation and (b) will be taken forward to be submitted to the Secretary of State once decisions on the additional sites have been made.